google/trillian/docs/claimantmodel/CoreModel.md

 * Claims must be falsifiable.

 ## Compound Claims
 When the Claim is composed of multiple subclaims, the Verifier role must be covered by actors that can verify all components of the Claim.

-For example, imagine a Claimant<sup>PRIME</sup> that provides Believer<sup>PRIME</sup> with an integer covered by Claim<sup>PRIME</sup>: "This is prime, and is uniquely issued to $believerID".
+For example, imagine a Claimant<sup>PRIME</sup> that provides Believer<sup>PRIME</sup> with an integer covered by Claim<sup>PRIME</sup>: *"This is prime, and is uniquely issued to $believerID"*.
 This is a compound Claim: verification would need to confirm 1) the primality of the integer, and 2) that no other Believer had been issued the same value.

 # Believer Strategies
 ## Trust But Verify